 Project Info

-IN PRESENTIA deals with the Asia Minor Catastrophe through the notion of grief and our encounter with the sea.
+In Presentia deals with the Asia Minor Catastrophe through the notion of grief and our encounter with the sea.
 Combining light, the movement of the sea and sound, the work serves as a silent remembrance that seeks to tenderly restore back to life what remains precious in our present.

 The Hall of St. George’s Bastion, an enclosed, stone and secure architectural space with a curved roof, provides the necessary framework for the unfolding of the work.
 Its curvature acts as an embrace, while the skylights in the roof, offering view corridors of elevation and communication, illuminate its darkness.